 Pros and Cons

-While its oblivious that personally, I’m not the biggest fan of Fidelis, there are many goods things about it.
+While it’s oblivious that personally, I’m not the biggest fan of Fidelis, there are many good things about it.

 Collection & Similar Perfumes

-The “Three Golds” collection consists from three perfumes, each with its own variation:
+The “Three Golds” collection consists of three perfumes, each with its own variation:

 - Histoires de Parfums Edition Rare Rosam – a floral woody fragrance released in 2011.
 The main notes include Rose, Oud, and Taif Rose.
 The lasting power is 24+ hours with great projection.